franciskershaw/game-of-fives/README.md

 #### Required functional specifications
 * Choice of difficulty setting
-* Explanation of the rules
+* Section explaining the rules
-* Element of competition against another 'player'
+* Dedicated area for gameplay
-* User feedback for a successful or unsucessful round
+* User feedback for a successful or unsucessful round, as well as victory or defeat
 * Visible representation of current scores
 * Visible representation of historic wins vs losses record
 * Sound effects